sharontherese/sharon-kabel/content/post/periti-longform/index.md

 9. Wikipedia: A Wikipedia page was the ideal identifier because of the level of information, and the degree of interlinking with other identifiers.
 10. Wikidata: A Wikidata page was useful for finding other identifiers, and Wikipedia pages in other languages.
-11. VIAF: VIAF’s ‘About’ section could tell me nationality, a Wikipedia page I may have missed, and variants of their name.
+11. Virtual International Authority File (VIAF): VIAF’s ‘About’ section could tell me nationality, a Wikipedia page I may have missed, and variants of their name.
 12. Worldcat Identities: Worldcat Identities could tell me variant names, books about them, books by them, years published, languages published, and holding institutions.
 13. FindAGrave: FindAGrave could tell me birth place, burial site, year born, year died, and in some cases rich biographical detail not found in any other identifier.
 14. Catholic Hierarchy: Catholic Hierarchy told me rank, birth year, death year, and dates ‘promoted’.